docker-archive/docker-ce/components/cli/docs/extend/plugins_metrics.md

 enable accessing these metrics in a consistent way by providing a Unix socket at a predefined path where the plugin can scrape the metrics.

+> **Note**
+>
-> **Note**: that while the plugin interface for metrics is non-experimental, the naming of the metrics and metric labels is still considered experimental and may change in a future version.
+> While the plugin interface for metrics is non-experimental, the naming of the
+> metrics and metric labels is still considered experimental and may change in a
+> future version.

 ## Creating a metrics plugin